juliakloiber/superrr/_posts/superrr-lab-blog/2021-08-02-Nushin is joing the team.md

 ---

 <img src="/assets/img/blog/nushin.png" alt="Portrait of Nushin with a digital cat" width="500" height="600">
-<p><em>We, Elisa and Julia, are really excited to welcome Nushin Yazdani as our new project manager for Superrr Lab.
+<p><em>We, Elisa, Julia and Ouassima, are thrilled that Nushin Yazdani is joining our team as project manager for Superrr Lab.
+We can't wait to kick-off some great projects with her.
 We've asked her a couple of questions so we can all get to know her better! </em></p>

 <p><b>SUPERRR:</b> A good way to get to know someone is via their side projects and hobbies.
 What are some of your current side projects, Nushin?</p>
 <p><b>Nushin:</b> I am a transformation designer, artist, and educator.
 Next to my exciting new job at SUPERRR ;) I'm also a member of the <a href="https://designjustice.org/">Design Justice Network</a>, which is all about just and decolonial design approaches, and the queer feminist collective <a href="http://www.digitalfeminism.net">dgtl fmnsm</a>.
 With dgtl fmnsm I curate and organize community events at the intersection of technology, art, and design.</p>